trendxbets-dev/trendx-docs/docs/philosophy.md

 🪩 TL;DR

-TrendsX Bets is the market for conviction - where curiosity becomes currency and attention becomes truth.
+TrendX Bets is the market for conviction - where curiosity becomes currency and attention becomes truth.

 You’re not betting on prices.